 The performance of senior executives is reviewed regularly through the application of a Performance Appraisal Program (PAP) that defines appropriate evaluation measures to be applied in the assessment process.
-Each year senior executives establish a set of performance targets.
-These targets are aligned to overall business goals and the Company's requirements.
-The PAP is administered annually for all senior executives with the Group Chief Executive Officer being responsible for their individual assessment and subsequent reporting of outcomes to the Board.
-The Board is responsible for the performance assessment of the Company Secretary, the Group Chief Executive Officer, in accordance with contractual performance measures and deliverables.
+Each year, senior executives establish a set of performance targets.
+These targets are aligned with overall business goals and the Company's requirements.
+The PAP is administered annually for all senior executives with the Group and Divisional Chief Executive Officers being responsible for their individual assessment and subsequent reporting of outcomes to the Board.
+The Board is responsible for the performance assessment of the Company Secretary and senior executives, in accordance with contractual performance measures and deliverables.
 An informal review of the PAP outcomes for other senior executives and staff is carried out annually by the Human Resource and Remuneration Committee.
-Performance assessments were conducted for all senior executives during the FY23 reporting period.
-A statement outlining specific matters reserved for the Board and Executive Management are contained in the Board Charter, a copy of which is posted on the Company's website at the Corporate Governance Section.
+Performance assessments were conducted for all senior executives during the FY24 reporting period.
+A statement outlining specific matters reserved for the Board and Executive Management is contained in the Board Charter, a copy of which is posted on the Company's website in the Corporate Governance Section.